PersonaAgent: Bridging Memory and Action for Personalized LLM Agents: Introduction

 \section{Introduction}

 For a long time, humanity has pursued the ambitious goal of creating artificial intelligence capable of matching or surpassing human-level cognitive capabilities~\citep{turing2009computing}, thereby effectively assisting, augmenting, and enhancing human activities across numerous domains.
 This pursuit has been driven by two fundamental principles: achieving superior intelligence~\citep{bubeck2023sparks, wooldridge1995intelligent, phan2025humanity} and enhancing personalization~\citep{rafieian2023ai, kirk2024benefits} as shown in Figure~\ref{fig:Intro}.
 Towards superior intelligence, large language models (LLMs), such as GPT~\citep{achiam2023gpt}, Claude~\citep{anthropic2024claude35sonnet}, and LLaMa~\citep{touvron2023llama}, have revolutionized various domains, demonstrating emergent capabilities in reasoning~\citep{wei2022chain}, language comprehension~\citep{achiam2023gpt}, and instruction following~\citep{ouyang2022training}.

-Beyond standalone LLMs, LLM-empowered agents~\citep{luo2025large} represent a paradigm shift, integrating external tools~\citep{qin2024tool, yuan2024easytool, wei2025webagent}, memory mechanisms~\citep{hatalis2023memory, zhong2024memorybank}, and goal-directed reasoning~\citep{yao2023react, yao2023tree} to enhance their utility and autonomy.
+Beyond standalone LLMs, LLM-empowered agents~\citep{luo2025large} represent a paradigm shift, integrating external tools~\citep{qin2024tool, zhang2025web, wei2025webagent}, memory mechanisms~\citep{huang2026rethinking, zhang2026memorycd}, and goal-directed reasoning~\citep{yao2023react, yao2023tree} to enhance their utility and autonomy.
 These agents move closer to human-like intelligence, capable of performing complex tasks and interacting with users more naturally and effectively.
-However, to truly harness the potential of these intelligent systems in everyday human contexts, it must capable of adapting tailored behaviors and interactions to cater to different users~\citep{fischer2001user}.
+However, to truly harness the potential of these intelligent systems in everyday human contexts, it must be capable of adapting tailored behaviors and interactions to cater to different users~\citep{fischer2001user}.
 Despite their impressive versatility, existing LLMs and agents, primarily trained on generic large-scale datasets~\citep{achiam2023gpt, anthropic2024claude35sonnet, touvron2023llama} or armed with general action tools~\citep{yao2023react, schick2023toolformer}, inherently lack the capacity to dynamically utilize the user personal data and adapt to evolving preferences unique to each user.